Dr Joseph Nolan

-Dr Nolan’s interpretations of the complete works of Charles-Marie Widor for Signum Records — winners of Gramophone’s 2017 ‘Label of the Year’ award — have firmly cemented his international reputation, with both Gramophone and The Australian describing the discs as ‘utterly authoritative’, Music Web International as ‘The Widor cycle of the decade’, BBC Music Magazine as ‘swashbuckling’, and Limelight Magazine as ‘Monumental’.
+Joseph also enjoys a formidable global reputation as a recording artist having recorded ten solo discs for Signum Records — winner of Gramophone’s 2017 ‘Label of the Year’ award on many of the world’s greatest organs.
+These recordings include the complete organ works of Charles-Marie Widor, with Gramophone and The Australian hailing the discs as ‘utterly authoritative’, Music Web International as ‘The Widor cycle of the decade’, BBC Music Magazine as ‘Swashbuckling’, and Limelight Magazine as ‘Monumental’.

-Gramophone recently hailed Joseph’s tenth disc from St Bavo Haarlem for Signum as a ‘wonderful accomplishment’ with the recording immediately enter the Classical charts, a unique achievement for a disc of organ music.
-BBC Radio 3’s Record Review programme hailed Joseph’s playing on the disc as ‘miraculous and extraordinary’ and Musicweb International awarded the disk as a Recording of the Year 2018 declaring it as ‘possibly the organ disc of the decade’
+Gramophone have also hailed Joseph’s most recent disc from St Bavo Haarlem for Signum as a ‘wonderful accomplishment’, with the recording immediately entering the classical charts, a unique achievement for a disc of organ music.
+BBC Radio 3’s Record Review programme hailed Joseph’s playing on the disc as ‘miraculous and extraordinary’ and Musicweb International named the disk a Recording of the Year 2018, declaring it as ‘possibly the organ disc of the decade’.

-Dr Nolan was invited to take up the position of Organist and Master of Music at St George’s Cathedral, Perth, Western Australia in 2008.
-Under Joseph’s leadership the Cathedral music programme has been described as ‘elite’ and ‘world class’ in The Australian and The West Australian newspapers.
-The Cathedral choirs have regularly performed for ABC Classic FM whilst the Cathedral Consort has performed with The Hilliard Ensemble, The Academy of Ancient Music and The King’s Singers.
+Joseph was invited to take up the position of Organist and Master of Music at St George’s Cathedral, Perth, Western Australia in 2008.
+Under his leadership, the Cathedral music programme has been described as ‘elite’ and ‘world class’ in The Australian and The West Australian newspapers.
+The Cathedral choirs have regularly performed for ABC Classic, whilst the Cathedral Consort has performed with the Hilliard Ensemble, the Academy of Ancient Music and The King’s Singers.

-Joseph has also collaborated in concert with some of the world’s finest trumpeters, including Alison Balsom, Crispian Steele-Perkins and David Elton, Principal Trumpet of The London Symphony Orchestra.
+Joseph has also collaborated in concert with some of the world’s finest trumpeters, including Alison Balsom, Crispian Steele-Perkins and David Elton, Principal Trumpet of both the London and Sydney Symphony Orchestras.

-Dr Joseph Nolan was made a Chevalier l’ordre des arts et des Lettres by the French government for services to French music in 2016 and became an Honorary Fellow of the University of Western Australia in 2013.
+Joseph was made a Chevalier de l’ordre des Arts et des Lettres by the Government of France for services to French music in 2016 and became an Honorary Fellow of the University of Western Australia in 2013.
 The University awarded Joseph its prestigious higher doctorate, the Doctor of Letters, in 2018.